 A strong emphasis is placed on landscaping in the architectural review process.
 Quality landscaping is important to both the appearance of each individual home and the overall continuity of the community.

-To insure the overall beauty of the community is preserved and enhanced, the Design Review Committee has the authority to approve or disapprove landscape plans for individual residences.
+To ensure the overall beauty of the community is preserved and enhanced, the Design Review Committee has the authority to approve or disapprove landscape plans for individual residences.
 Furthermore, for lots that border the golf course, Wetherington Golf Club also has the authority

 _ to approve landscape plans.
 It is for these reasons that the Committee requests a landscaping plan to be submitted with the site plan.
 For golf course lots and comer lots the Design Review